angular/angular/contributing-docs/commit-message-guidelines.md

 ## <a name="commit-footer"></a>Commit Message Footer

-The footer can contain information about breaking changes and deprecations and is also the place to reference GitHub issues, Jira tickets, and other PRs that this commit closes or is related to.
+The footer can contain information about breaking changes and deprecations and is also the place to reference GitHub issues and other PRs that this commit closes or is related to.
 For example:

 ```